bookingactivities/booking-activities/readme.txt

 == Description ==

 Booking Activities is a complete booking system designed for any kind of activity providers *(See the [demo website](http://demo.booking-activities.fr/en/))*.
 Drag and drop your events to build your activity planning.
 Copy / Paste a shortcode to display booking forms.
-Pick an event onto this calendar and click on 'Book' button to reserve it.
+Pick an event onto this calendar and book it.
+Calendars are automatically integrated to WooCommerce product pages.

 = Features you and your customers will love: =